ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 .. [#f1]

 	During this time,
-	we've also started `conferences`_ in the US and Europe.
+	I've also co-founded `conferences`_ in the US and Europe.
 	We're building community around people who care about this issue.
 	The conference is also run as a non-profit endeavour, in our effort to build community.